 8/8/18- New drone video!

 Shotcrete, also called (trademark) Gunite, concrete applied by spraying.
 Shotcrete is a mixture of aggregate and portland cement, conveyed by compressed air to the nozzle of a spray gun, where water is added.
 The wet mixture is then sprayed in place and may be carved or troweled almost immediately.
 For structural uses, shotcrete is usually applied over a framework of reinforcing bars and steel mesh.
-Because it can take any shape, is easily coloured, and can be sculptured after application, shotcrete is used for a variety of fancy concrete structures, including artificial rock walls, zoo enclosures, canopy roofs, refractory linings, pools, and dams.
+Because it can take any shape, is easily colored, and can be sculptured after application, shotcrete is used for a variety of fancy concrete structures, including artificial rock walls, zoo enclosures, canopy roofs, refractory linings, pools, and dams.
 It is sometimes used in tunneling to bind the walls of the tunnel to prevent leaks and fragmentation.

 At about 11:45 a.m. on October 3, 2018, another slide took place inside the limits of the previous slide area.
 A significant amount of material ended up in Lake Roosevelt.
 Our geotechnical engineer is assessing the site for safety, damage to the constructed walls and stability of the existing slope.
 There were 3 pieces of equipment that were in jeopardy of the slide.
 They were moved to safety on October 4th.
 Work is continuing on the west wall.
 Progress on the east wall will take place after safety issues have been addressed.